 2.2.1 PRODUCT CATEGORY DEFINITION AND DESCRIPTION

-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of Fish, otherwise prepared or preserved; caviar and caviar substitutes and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 2124.
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of Fish fillets and meat; fish livers and roes and the declaration of this performance by an EPD.
+The product category corresponds to the subclasses.